exercism/ruby/exercises/concept/exceptions/.docs/introduction.md

 end
 ```

-The previous exception is one of the [Ruby's built in exceptions][ruby-exceptions] but it's also possible to define custom exceptions and raise them:
+The previous exception is one of the Ruby's built in exceptions but it's also possible to define custom exceptions and raise them:

 ```ruby
 class CustomError < StandardError